dev4press/debugpress/readme.txt

 = 1.1 (2020.09.23) =
 * New: debugger panel - Debug Log
-* New: using CSS variables for some of the debugger styling
+* New: using CSS variables for some debugger styling
 * New: filters to modify CSS variables
 * New: improved the look of the plugin settings page
-* Edit: expanded some of the information for plugin settings
+* Edit: expanded some information for plugin settings
 * Edit: changed plugins own actions and filters for uniformity
 * Edit: many improvements to the debugger styling
 * Edit: various improvements to the SCSS organization